birdjc/ghy5818_lab6/README.md

 DATA_SOURCES:

 The source of the data is the TDOT TITAN Dashboard.
-The source of the basemap is Stadia.
+The source of the basemap is Carto.